bkwebdeveloper/Security10x/content/post/1-flaw-allows-attackers-to-alter-media-files-sent-via-whatsapp-telegram-say-researchers.md

 This “media file-jacking” flaw could allow attackers to alter photographs, modify invoices (to aid in a financial scam), swap out files in a particular channel feed, or potentially even manipulate audio messages, warned cyber-software firm Symantec in a July 15 company blog post.</p>

-Read full story on **[SCMagazine](https://www.scmagazine.com/home/security-news/vulnerabilities/flaw-allows-attackers-to-alter-media-files-sent-via-whatsapp-telegram-say-researchers/)**
+Read the full story on **[SCMagazine](https://www.scmagazine.com/home/security-news/vulnerabilities/flaw-allows-attackers-to-alter-media-files-sent-via-whatsapp-telegram-say-researchers/)**